sam6-de/RestfulProtobuf/README.md

 Now the service is up and running using port `8080`.
 Simply connect via browser, for example by using [http://localhost:8080/rest/hello/Simon](http://localhost:8080/rest/hello/Simon)

-Jersey automatically generates a `WADL` file which describes all valid operations: [http://localhost:8080/rest/application.wadl](http://localhost:8080/rest/application.wadl)
+Jersey automatically generates a `WADL` file which describes all valid operations: [http://localhost:8080/rest/application.wadl](http://localhost:8080/rest/application.wadl).
+This is simplified WADL with user and core resources only.
+To get full WADL with extended resources use the query parameter detail: [http://localhost:8080/rest/application.wadl?detail=true](http://localhost:8080/rest/application.wadl?detail=true)

 # Build from scratch
 ## Preparation